conduitio-labs/conduit-connector-dropbox/README.md

           # Type: int
           # Required: no
           fileChunkSizeBytes: "3145728"
-          # Timeout (in seconds) for Dropbox longpolling requests.
+          # Maximum number of entries to fetch in a single list_folder request.
           # Type: int
           # Required: no
+          limit: "1000"
+          # Timeout for Dropbox longpolling requests.
+          # Type: duration
+          # Required: no
-          longpollTimeout: "30"
+          longpollTimeout: "30s"
           # Path of the Dropbox directory to read/write files.
 Empty path
           # implies root directory.
           # Type: string